-The school's certificated staff members and administrators participate in ongoing professional development to improve curriculum and delivery of instruction with a focus on increasing student learning, leadership development, and social emotional learning.
-Dedicated time is set aside for staff professional development throughout the school year.
-These sessions focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
-Special emphasis is placed on targeting the unique needs of its English language learners, special education students, and lowest-performing students.
-With a focus on continued improvement, staff participate in regularly scheduled Professional Learning Communities in which they come together in content-alike teams to analyze student learning data to better inform curricular and instructional decisions that will address the immediate learning needs of students.
+Desert Sands' staff members and administrators participate in ongoing professional development throughout the year.
+A majority of the professional development is focused on how to improve curriculum and delivery of instruction with a focus on increasing student learning.
+A wide variety of topics are used to strengthen pedagogy and content knowledge to meet the needs of the school's diverse learners.
+Special emphasis is placed on targeting the unique needs of Desert Sands' English language learners, special education students, and lowest-performing students.
+Other professional developments focus on leadership development, and social emotional learning competencies.
+Desert Sands emphasizes continual improvement so staff participate in regularly scheduled Professional Learning Communities in which they come together in content-alike teams to analyze student data to better inform curricular and instructional decisions that will address the immediate learning needs of students.

-In addition, school administrators participate in ongoing professional learning with the focus on effective school leadership practices and instructional leadership.
-The Leadership Team work to identify school-wide focuses for its campuses each year and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its staff aimed at the school needs.
-Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/ or needed changes.
-Professional Development will be measured annually to determine the effectiveness of student learning Outcomes.
+School administrators participate in ongoing professional learning with the focus on effective school leadership practices and instructional leadership.
+The Leadership Team works to identify school-wide focuses for its campuses each year, and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching.
+Topics covered through professional developments are based on the needs of the school.
+Staff suggestions made through department meetings and/or surveys, and through data analysis also drive what professional developments are conducted.
+Professional Development is measured annually to determine the effectiveness of student learning outcomes.

-Newly hired teachers, tutors, and paraprofessionals go through an onboarding program that requires all educators to gain an understanding of the mission and vision of the school with a specific focus on curriculum and instruction, data and assessment, personalizing student learning, serving special populations, engagement tools, and trauma informed practices.
-New hires are also partnered with existing expert job-alike mentors and participate in a required on the job training for the purpose of familiarizing them to their specific scope of work within the program and equipping them with the necessary skills to be successful.
+Newly hired teachers, tutors, and paraprofessionals go through an extensive onboarding program.
+This program requires them to gain an understanding of the mission and vision of Desert Sands with a specific focus on curriculum and instruction, data and assessment, personalizing student learning, serving special populations, engagement tools, and trauma informed practices.
+New hires are also partnered with existing expert job-alike mentors.
+This helps them familiarize themselves with their specific scope of work within the program and equips them with the necessary skills to be successful in their new role.

 The school also provides Induction training to its preliminary credentialed teachers through its partnership with the Riverside County Office of Education's Center for Teacher Innovation Program.
 Participating teachers are assigned a support provider from their assigned site and participate in all required Induction activities.
 The school's special education teachers receive annual training on new procedures and processes, as well as effective instructional strategies for improving academic achievement.
-In addition to ongoing professional development opportunities offered locally, staff also participates in the California Charter Schools Association's annual CCSA Conferences, annual A-plus+conferences, and other conferences sponsored by local county offices of education.
+In addition to ongoing professional development opportunities offered locally, staff also participates in the California Charter Schools Association's annual CCSA Conferences, the annual A-plus+ conferences, and other conferences sponsored by local county offices of education.

-TABLE 43: PROFESSIONAL DEVELOPMENT
+TABLE 44: PROFESSIONAL DEVELOPMENT

-Measure 2021-2022 2022-2023 2023-2024
+Measure 2022-2023 2023-2024 2024-2025

-Number of school days dedicated to Staff Development and Continuous Improvement 32 30 40
+Number of school days dedicated to Staff Development and Continuous Improvement 30 40 30